Students For Trump Founder And ‘Grifter’ John Lambert Faces Prison For Posing As Lawyer, Selling Legal Advice

 — Newsweek (@Newsweek) August 7, 2019

 Mediaite reports that Students for Trump recently made headlines when they shared a video of O.J.
-Simpson — who was acquitted of the murder of his ex-wife and her lover in the 1990s — to attempt to attack Democrats.
+Simpson — who was acquitted of the killings of his ex-wife and her lover in the 1990s — to attempt to attack Democrats.
 The post has since been taken down, but New York Magazine’s Yashar Ali posted a clip of it on Twitter.

-“Even OJ Simpson is fed up with Democrats pandering and not providing *any” real solutions,” the organization said in the deleted tweet.
+“Even OJ Simpson is fed up with Democrats pandering and not providing *any* real solutions,” the organization said in the deleted tweet.

 Students for Trump is chaired by right-wing activist Charlie Kirk, founder of the reportedly shady Turning Point USA.
-Per The Inquisitr, Turning Point has come under fire by the conservative Young America’s Foundation, which claims that it engages in misleading half truths and poses a danger to the conservative movement.
+Per The Inquisitr, Turning Point has come under fire by the conservative Young America’s Foundation, which claims that it engages in misleading half-truths and poses a danger to the conservative movement.

 Kimberly Begg, vice president and general counsel of Young America’s, wrote a memo on Kirk’s organization in which she said that Turning Point could inflict “long-term damage” on the conservative movement and advised its members to avoid working with Kirk’s organization.